Gennier/CDNapi/README.md

 Overall page - a simple dashboard to show quick information of freelances.
 User management page - where user will add, edit delete and view freelances.

+Take note that while adding freelance, email and phone must be unique.

 Access the Website [Here](http://etiqa.cnd.com.s3-website-ap-southeast-1.amazonaws.com/)

 ## Installation